USA Banner

 (b) Program Requirements.

 (1) Domestic Preference.
-As expressed in Executive Order 14005, Ensuring the Future Is Made in All of America by All of America’s Workers (86 FR 7475), the executive branch should maximize, consistent with law, the use of goods, products, and materials produced in, and services offered in, the United States.
+As expressed in Executive Order 14005, Ensuring the Future Is Made in All of America by All of America's Workers (86 FR 7475), the executive branch should maximize, consistent with law, the use of goods, products, and materials produced in, and services offered in, the United States.
 Funds made available under this notice are subject to the domestic preference requirements at 46 U.S.C.
+54101 (d)(2).
+Additionally, all public-entity recipients must also comply with the requirements in section 709 14(a) of the Build America, Buy America Act (BABA), Public Law 117-58, in the event BABA requirements are broader than those in 46 U.S.C.
 54101(d)(2).
-Subject to few exceptions, these requirements state that no funds may be obligated by MARAD for this program unless each product or material purchased with these funds (including products and materials purchased by a grant recipient), and including any commercially available off-the-shelf item, is:

 (i) An unmanufactured article, material, or supply that has been mined or produced in the United States; or

 (ii) A manufactured article, material, or supply that has been manufactured in the United States substantially all from articles, materials, or supplies mined, produced, or manufactured in the United States.
-MARAD expects all applicants to comply with these requirements without needing a project-specific waiver for domestic preference requirements.

-3. Reporting
+(c) Reporting

-(a) Progress Reporting on Grant Activities.
+(1) Progress Reporting on Grant Activities.

 Each applicant selected for a Small Shipyard Grant will be required to work with MARAD on the development and implementation of a plan to collect information and report on the project’s performance with respect to the relevant long-term outcomes that are expected to be achieved through the capital project or training.
 Performance indicators will not include formal goals or targets, but will require analysis of post-project outcomes, which will inform the Small Shipyard Grant Program in working towards best practices, programmatic performance measures, and future decision-making guidelines.

-(b) Performance and Program Evaluation
+(2) Performance and Program Evaluation

-As a condition of grant award, grant recipients may be required to participate in an evaluation undertaken by DOT or another agency or partner.
+As a condition of grant award, SSG grant recipients may be required to participate in an evaluation undertaken by DOT or another agency or partner.
 The evaluation may take different forms such as an implementation assessment across grant recipients, an impact and/or outcomes analysis of all or selected sites within or across grant recipients, or a benefit/cost analysis or assessment of return on investment.
 DOT may require applicants to collect data elements to aid the evaluation.
-As a part of the evaluation, as a condition of award, grant recipients must agree to: (1) make records available to the evaluation contractor or DOT staff; (2) provide access to program records, and any other relevant documents to calculate costs and benefits; (3) in the case of an impact analysis, facilitate the access to relevant information as requested; and (4) follow evaluation procedures as specified by the evaluation contractor or DOT staff.
+As a part of the evaluation, as a condition of award, grant recipients must agree to: (1) make records available to the evaluation contractor; (2) provide access to program records, and any other relevant documents to calculate costs and benefits; (3) in the case of an impact analysis, facilitate the access to relevant information as requested; and (4) follow evaluation procedures as specified by the evaluation contractor or DOT staff.

 Recipients and subrecipients are also encouraged to incorporate program evaluation including associated data collection activities from the outset of their program design and implementation to meaningfully document and measure the effectiveness of their projects and strategies.
 Title I of the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act), Pub.
-L. No. 115-435 (2019) urges Federal awarding agencies and Federal assistance recipients and subrecipients to use program evaluation as a critical tool to learn, to improve equitable delivery, and to elevate program service and delivery across the program lifecycle.
-Evaluation means “an assessment using systematic data collection and analysis of one or more programs, policies, and organizations intended to assess their effectiveness and efficiency” (codified at 5 U.S.C.
+L. No. 115-435(2019) urges Federal awarding agencies and Federal assistance recipients and subrecipients to use program evaluation as a critical tool to learn, to improve equitable delivery, and to elevate program service and delivery across the program lifecycle.
+Evaluation means "an assessment using systematic data collection and analysis of one or more programs, policies, and organizations intended to assess their effectiveness and efficiency" (codified at 5 U.S.C.
 311).
-For grant recipients, evaluation expenses are allowable costs (either as direct or indirect), unless prohibited by statute or regulation, and such expenses may include the personnel and equipment needed for data infrastructure and expertise in data analysis, performance, and evaluation.
+For grant recipients,evaluation expenses are allowable costs (either as direct or indirect), unless prohibited by statute or regulation,and such expenses may include the personnel and equipment needed for data infrastructure and expertise in data analysis, performance, and evaluation (2 CFR part 200).
+Credible program evaluation activities are implemented with relevance and utility, rigor, independence and objectivity, transparency, and ethics.
+(0MB Circular A-li, Part 6 Section 290).

-(c) Reporting of Matters Related to Recipient Integrity and Performance
+(3) Reporting of Matters Related to Recipient Integrity and Performance

-G. Federal Awarding Agency Contacts
+I. Federal Awarding Agency Contacts

 For further information concerning this notice please contact David M. Heller, Associate Administrator for Business and Finance Development, Maritime Administration, Room W21-318, 1200 New Jersey Avenue, S.E., Washington, D.C.
 20590; phone: (202) 366–5737; or fax: (202) 366–6988.
 To ensure applicants receive accurate information about eligibility or the Program, you are encouraged to contact MARAD directly with questions.

-H. Other Information
+J. Other Information

 1. Protection of Confidential Business Information